Ernest Everett Just: Career

 Just, however, became frustrated because he could not obtain an appointment at a major American university.
 He wanted a position that would provide a steady income and allow him to spend more time with his research.
 Just's scientific career involved a constant struggle for an opportunity for research, "the breath of his life".
 He was condemned by racism to remain attached to Howard, an institution that could not give full opportunity to ambitions such as the ones Just had due to budgetary constraints of the era.
 Nevertheless, Just was able to make significant contributions to his field during this period, including co-authoring the textbook General Cytology, first published in June 1924, with other pioneers in cell biology, including Clarence Erwin McClung, Margaret Reed Lewis, Thomas Hunt Morgan and Edmund Beecher Wilson.
 In 1929, Just traveled to Naples, Italy, where he conducted experiments at the prestigious zoological station "Anton Dohrn".

 Then, in 1930, he became the first American to be invited to the Kaiser Wilhelm Institute in Berlin-Dahlem, Germany, where several Nobel Prize winners carried out research.
 Altogether from his first trip in 1929 to his last in 1938, Just made ten or more visits to Europe to pursue research.
 Scientists treated him like a celebrity and encouraged him to extend his theory on the ectoplasm to other species.
 Just enjoyed working in Europe because he did not face as much discrimination there in comparison to the U.S. and when he did encounter racism, it invariably came from Americans.

-Beginning in 1933, when the Nazis began to take the control of the country, Just ceased his work in Germany.
-He later moved his European-based studies to Paris and to the marine laboratory at the French fishing village of Roscoff, located on the English channel.
+Beginning in 1933, when the Nazis began to take the control Germany, Just ceased his work there.
+He moved his European-based studies to Paris and to the marine laboratory at the French fishing village of Roscoff, located on the English Channel.